djourd1/trainR2022/content/en/tidyverse/Chapter2/00_wide_or_long.md

 ---

 ## When do we encounter wide or long formats ?

+{{<figure src="whatLongWide.svg">}}

 Wide and long formats are generic terms to express how data are stored when you have repeated measurement for one observed unit.
+You will encounter wide or long formats when you will work with panel data such as time series and results from choice experiments.

 ## Wide format
 With a wide format, a subject's repeated responses will be in a single row, and each response is in a separate column.